• Search Keywords

 • Recognition of Commissioning Platforms’ expertise in connecting with audiences as part of their commissioning processes

-• Reserving the right to make investment decisions based on published criteria that reflect the requirements of the Screen Australia Act, including placing an emphasis on programs with a high level of artistic and cultural merit and promoting the development of commercially focused screen production businesses.
+• Reserving the right to make investment decisions based on published criteria that reflect the requirements of the Screen Australia Act, including placing an emphasis on programs with a high level of artistic and cultural merit, which also promote the development of commercially focused screen production businesses.

 What funding is available?